-Whether you’re an archaic student or a well organised professional, these quick and easy ‘food hacks’ can bring to life new ways of doing things in the kitchen.
+Whether you’re an archaic student or a well organised professional, these quick and easy ‘food hacks’ can bring to life new ways of doing things in your student accommodation.
 Some of these you may already know, but we thought we would put together our most helpful 10.
 Some of these you may adopt regularly, where as some will help you get a cold beer when you need it most!
 Let us know what you favourite student hacks are, as I know we definitely haven’t heard them all…

 First student food hack, put a wooden spoon across the top of a pan to stop it from boiling over.
 Voila! no cleaning a dirty Hob afterwards